Rare ‘flesh-eating’ bacterium spreads north as oceans warm

 “This is the most horrific thing that can happen to anybody,” she said.
 “But I’d sit back and think, ‘God put you here for a reason — you’ve got more things to do.’”

-What to Know About ‘Flesh-Eating’ Bacterium Vibrio vulnificus
+What to know About ‘flesh-eating’ bacterium Vibrio vulnificus

-Infection Symptoms:
+Infection symptoms:

-•Diarrhea, often accompanied by stomach cramping, nausea, vomiting, and fever.
+• Diarrhea, often accompanied by stomach cramping, nausea, vomiting, and fever.

-•Wound infections cause redness, pain, swelling, warmth, discoloration, and discharge.
+• Wound infections cause redness, pain, swelling, warmth, discoloration, and discharge.
 They may spread to the rest of the body and cause fever.

-•Bloodstream infections cause fever, chills, dangerously low blood pressure, and blistering skin lesions.
+• Bloodstream infections cause fever, chills, dangerously low blood pressure, and blistering skin lesions.

-•Stay out of saltwater or brackish water if you have a wound or a recent surgery, piercing, or tattoo.
+• Stay out of saltwater or brackish water if you have a wound or a recent surgery, piercing, or tattoo.

-•Cover wounds with a waterproof bandage if they could come into contact with seawater or raw or undercooked seafood and its juices.
+• Cover wounds with a waterproof bandage if they could come into contact with seawater or raw or undercooked seafood and its juices.

-•Wash wounds and cuts thoroughly with soap and water after contact with saltwater, brackish water, raw seafood, or its juices.
+• Wash wounds and cuts thoroughly with soap and water after contact with saltwater, brackish water, raw seafood, or its juices.

-Who Is Most at Risk:
+Who is most at risk:

-•Anyone can get a wound infection.
+• Anyone can get a wound infection.
 People with liver disease, cancer, or diabetes, and those over 40 or with weakened immune systems, are more likely to get an infection and have severe complications.

 —-